Most of us will probably at least be familiar with ‘E. coli’ — short for Escherichia coli O157.

 One particular strain of E. coli — O157:H7 — is known to cause severe and prolonged abdominal cramps, seizures, bloody diarrhea and vomiting, as well as being the leading cause of kidney failure in younger children.
 Outbreaks of this particular strain of E. coli are usually those that hit the news.

 As we discussed, E. coli can be contracted by consuming water that has been contaminated with the bacteria and hasn’t been adequately treated.
 This may be from a tainted water supply, or ingesting water from a lake or pool.

 - Loss of appetite

 Drinking water from a safe source is the most important consideration in protecting yourself and your family from E. coli infection through water.
-Using a water filter will add an extra layer of protection to domestic drinking water supplies.
-If the quality of drinking water is questionable then using a water filter is vital to help filter out potentially harmful contaminants.
+As we’ve discussed in this post, your home water source, if part of a public network, will go through rigorous testing, but using a water filter adds an extra layer of protection and means a better taste.
+If the quality of drinking water is questionable, then filtering is vital and can help to catch potentially harmful contaminants.

 Doulton Water Filters use specialist ceramic technology to remove 99.99% of pathogenic bacteria such as E. coli.

 At Doulton, it’s our mission to give you complete control over your family’s drinking water.We’ve been keeping people’s water healthy, safe and tasty for over 180 years; our leading ceramic water filtration products reduce common and harmful contaminants, producing drinking water of the highest quality, every time.